 6. Network security analyst – Working with the rest of the IT department, this position involves troubleshooting the network in addition to keeping the server supported and secure.
 Successful analysts are able to utilize firewalls, IPS, and a variety of other security systems.
 Diagnostic tests and establishing corresponding issues resolutions are the main requirements for this position.
 Most network security analysts work independently, managing their time and working quickly and efficiently.

 Individuals who have earned their Cisco CCNA certification have a variety of job prospects, and these are just a few of the most common opportunities available.
 The skills learned from Cisco classes and exams are pretty much applicable in almost all IT occupations.
-Check out our CCNA page for more information on Cisco class options, we offer classroom based and CCNA online training at our two locations in the D.C.
+Check out our CCNA page for more information on Cisco class options, we offer classroom based CCNA training at our two locations in the D.C.
 Metro area: Greenbelt, MD and Ashburn, VA.

 Here is a video we did on the average salary of the CCNA certification: